BjornMelin/specio-py310/doc/index.rst

    auto_examples/index

-Specio is a Python library that provides an easy interface to read hypersectral data.
+specio_py310 is a Python library that provides an easy interface to read hypersectral data.
 It is cross-platform, runs on Python 2.x and 3.x, and is easy to install.
 This package is heavily inspired from the imageio: http://imageio.github.io